How to Prepare to Go Back To School

-As the new school year approaches, we know that there are still some adjustments that need to be made.
+As the new school year approaches, we know that there are always some adjustments that need to be made.
 This sort of uncertainty can lead to extra stress.
-So how do we talk to our children about the upcoming school year and the uncertainty?
+So how do we talk to our children about the upcoming school year?
 Here are a few ways you can best work through these challenges with your children.

 Create a safe landing place

 Just as you are experiencing, our children’s world is chaotic and in constant change.
 Processing these changes is difficult and overwhelming.
 One thing to remember is that a child’s behavior is a direct response to how they feel.
 If the lines of communication are broken with parents and caregivers, children feel increasingly out of control and behaviors become more and more negative.
 Be open and willing to create and hold space for your child.
 Be prepared for a tidal wave of emotional changes.
 Sit with your child and help them process and work through the emotions they are feeling.
 We must meet our child’s emotions with honesty, understanding, and empathy.

 To understand coping and resilience, we must first recognize and acknowledge that Newton's third law is true.
 For every action, there is an equal and opposite reaction.
 Learning to cope is not about changing the feeling experienced, but rather the ability to regulate it.
 To reach emotional regulation, one must learn to accurately identify, accept and express feelings in a healthy emotionally appropriate way.
 To help your child begin this process, sit down and work through this series of questions.

 - Identify the emotion - what does the emotion look like?